janwilmake/remote-sql-cursor/README.md

 # Benefits

 - Use a nearly identical `exec` cursor API outside of the DO boundary
-- TTFB for remote queries is much lower for large queries
+- TTFB for remote queries is much lower for large queries (Demo: [streaming in 120k rows of a few columns of a table of 250MB](120krows.mov]))

 # Limitations